LunchDevCommunity/community-calendar/src/schedule/2021-04-07-styling-and-component-libraries-round-table.md

   - Everyone Else :)
 ---

-## Round Table #0 🎉
+## Round Table [0] 🎉

-Rount tables are an improv event where we choose any given topic while **strongly encouraging** everyone to participate talking about their experience/interest in the topic.
+Round tables are an improv event where we choose any given topic while **strongly encouraging** everyone to participate talking about their experience/interest in the topic.

 I'm someone who gets too heavily invested in the technologies that I use so I always want to hear alternative approaches to cure my ignorance of finding new ways of building things.
 These group events (I hope) will be a a great way to introduce new things/ways of doing things and giving some insight to why people would choose one thing over another.